aarsilv/ezmongo/README.md

 ## insert

-Inserts documents into the database.
+Insert documents into the database.
 If documents don't have an _id, one will be automatically generated either by using [shortId](https://github.com/dylang/shortid), or if useShortId constructor option was false by the database.
 Callback with the _id, or array of _ids of the newly inserted documents.